 -Sunhat with a big rim or baseball hat

-ART SUPPLIES: (can be purchased at Michaels or online though Dick Blick)
+ART SUPPLIES: (Alot can be purchased at Michaels or online at Dick Blick)

 -Sketchbook & soft drawing pencils or charcoal pencils

--Plein air easel (french easel, pocade box etc) You can also rent a French Easel for $35.
+-Plein air easel (french easel, pochade box etc) You can also rent a French Easel for $35.
 Toggle when registering to select that option

 -Optional: Easel Umbrella to block sun